 In this Article

-diarrhea, itching, insomnia, headache, and nervousness.
-In some people, American ginseng might also cause rapid heartbeat, increased blood pressure, breast tenderness, vaginal bleeding in women, and other side effects.
-Uncommon side effects that have been reported include severe rash called Stevens-Johnson syndrome, liver damage, and severe allergic reaction.
+When taken by mouth, American ginseng can cause some side effects including diarrhea, itching, trouble sleeping (insomnia), headache, and nervousness.
+In some people, American ginseng might also cause rapid heartbeat, increased blood pressure or decreased blood pressure, breast tenderness, vaginal bleeding in women, and other side effects.
+Uncommon side effects that have been reported include a severe rash called Stevens-Johnson syndrome, liver damage, and severe allergic reaction.